deadlydog/PowerShell.GitClean/ReadMe.md

 This assumes that there are multiple git repositories under the specified root directory.

 > [!NOTE]
-> __GitClean puts safety first:__ To avoid accidentally deleting files that have not yet been committed to git, this cmdlet will only clean repositories that have no untracked files.
+> To avoid accidentally deleting files that have not yet been committed to git, this cmdlet will only clean repositories that have no untracked files.
 > This ensures you don't lose any work that you haven't committed yet.
 > Use the `-Force` parameter to bypass this safety check.